mr-alham/Video-Audio-downloader-by-ALHAM/README.md

         * [https://github.com/yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp/wiki/Installation)

     - ### `xclip`
-      A command-line utility that can be used to copy and paste text and files to and from the X clipboard.
+      A command-line utility that can be used to copy and paste text and files to and from the clipboard.
         - ```bash
           $ sudo apt install xclip
           ```